Ojos de Cuicatlan (TCBR, Sur)

 - Cash: there are no ATMs on the route.
 Carry cash, small bills if possible.

-- We’ve marked the location of a simple hotel in Santa María Ixcatlán.
-Otherwise, there are options in the more touristy settlement of Santiago Apoala, if you start from there.
+- We’ve marked the location of a simple hotel in Santa María Ixcatlán on the map.
+Otherwise, there are options in the main tourist hub settlement of Santiago Apoala and later in San Juan Bautista Cuicatlán, down in the lowlands.

 - Wild camping is permissible outside the nuclei zones of the reserve; leave no trace and ask local ejidos for permission when you can.

-- We’ve included an option to break the climb back to Santa María Ixcatlán in two, which you may want to do, depending on the season.
+- We’ve included a few potential camping options to break the big climb back to Santa María Ixcatlán in two, which you may want to do, especially in the middle of the dry season.

 - Bear in mind the area has a number of critters, including poisonous spiders and scorpions, so check your shoes!